 Beyond that, don’t be surprised if the entirety of spring break is busier than normal at Walt Disney World.
 For one thing, remote work and learning are a game-changer on this front, and make it easier for guests to take “hybrid” work/play trips to Walt Disney World.
 This phenomenon is hardly unique to spring break, but it could be especially pronounced in the coming couple of months as more people look for a reprieve from harsher than normal winters.

-To that point, CBS News is reporting that officials in South Florida are preparing for an influx of visitors in March and April, with hotel bookings already up 20% year over year.
+Officials in South Florida are preparing for an influx of visitors in March and April, with hotel bookings already up 20% year over year.
 Obviously, Walt Disney World is a bit different than the beach cities, but we would anticipate similar travel trends.

 As we’ve pointed out several times, Walt Disney World is taking a more conservative and cautious approach (as are many businesses) than Florida as a whole.
 That doesn’t mean visitors to the state will actively avoid the Walt Disney World. during spring break trips.
 Some will, but many won’t know until arrival and others won’t care.

-Overall, that’s about what you can expect to experience during Spring Break 2021 at Walt Disney World.
-To summarize, our prediction is elevated ‘feels like’ crowds from around March 11 to April 11, 2021.
-(The following weekend, April 15-18, 2021, might also be a bit elevated due to holdovers from a cancelled runDisney event.)

-The worst of those crowds will almost certainly be March 12-21, 2021.
+Overall, that’s about what you can expect to experience during Spring Break 2022 at Walt Disney World.
+To summarize, our prediction is elevated ‘feels like’ crowds from around March 11 to April 18, 2022.
+The worst of those crowds will almost certainly be March 11-20, 2022.

-Following that, March 26 to April 4, 2021 will also be another bad week, which is pretty typical of Easter.
+Following that, March 27 to April 3, 2022 will also be another bad week because of another runDisney event, and then the week of Easter 2022 will be even worse.
 We’d actively avoid those dates if at all possible, or at least leverage our Walt Disney World Park Itineraries to beat the crowds.
 Arriving early and having sound strategy is as important as choosing the “right” dates to visit.

 Outside of those couple weeks, we wouldn’t necessarily avoid spring break season–just be aware that attendance levels will be higher than they’ve been during the January and February off-season (minus Mardi Gras).
 As always, crowd levels at Walt Disney World are becoming increasingly difficult to predict and still surprise us from time to time.
 Nevertheless, we’re reasonably confident in this spring break forecast.

 Have you visited Walt Disney World during spring break season in the past?
 What did you think of the crowds?
 Are you visiting this year for Easter or spring break?
 Any other major school districts having spring breaks during these windows?
-Anything else we missed that could impact crowds during March and April 2021?
-Do you agree or disagree with anything in our Spring Break 2021 Crowd Forecast for Walt Disney World?
+Anything else we missed that could impact crowds during March and April 2022?
+Do you agree or disagree with anything in our Spring Break 2022 Crowd Forecast for Walt Disney World?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!